fuscadan/sampling/README.md

 2. The question of which model parameters to use when making a prediction is handled in the Bayesian way; for each set of parameters sampled from a posterior distribution, a predictive distribution is computed, and the final predictive distribution is taken to be the average of the results.

 The `predict` command computes the predictive distributions of a set of inputs.
-The results are stored in a CSV file.
+The results are stored as a series of CSV files - one for each input.
+Each CSV file contains one predictive distribution for each posterior sample.
+As a convenience, the average predictive distribution is printed to the terminal.
 ```
 gfs < path/to/config.toml > [Options] predict [Options]
 ```